 But their FOSS offering is quite anemic.
 Their pricing model is based on a credit system, where each minute of build time costs a certain number of credits based on OS and underlying VM size.
 FOSS projects get a weekly credit budget, but each OS gets a different total amount in that budget.
 Notably, for Windows you get just 2,500 credits, which translates to just 62.5 minutes per week.
 It’s easy to burn all of that time debugging a single issue.
 And if you have multiple projects like I do, then you could very quickly exhaust these credits.
 I tried developing my helpers using CircleCI but I hit the credit limits a few times and I gave up.

 So that left Azure Pipelines.
 It’s reasonably mature, it supports caching (and allows for multiple caches per job, which is nice).
 And it’s offering for FOSS projects is extremely generous.
-FOSS projects are given unlimited build minutes and 10 parallel jobs.
+FOSS projects are given unlimited build minutes and 10 parallel jobs across all supported operating systems.
 So the end result is really fast builds.

 My New Helpers